fitgang/Random_Blog/README.md

 This is a node express app.

-This website uses JSONPLACEHOLDER open source api for dummy articles and RANDOMUSER for dummy identities.
+This website uses [JSONPLACEHOLDER](https://jsonplaceholder.typicode.com/) open source api for dummy articles and [RANDOMUSER](https://randomuser.me/) for dummy identities.

 It has a search functionality, both on the home page and on the article page, to search for different articles or content respectively.

 Uses can like and share the article, even comment on it.
-Again JSONPLACEHOLDER is used for dummy comments.
+Again [JSONPLACEHOLDER](https://jsonplaceholder.typicode.com/) is used for dummy comments.
+> Check it out here - [random blog](https://random-blog01.herokuapp.com/)